 Incidents can cause a host of problems for organizations, from temporary downtime to data loss.
 When done well, incident management can provide an efficient and effective way to fix all kinds of incidents with little disruption and in a way that leaves organizations more prepared for the next incident.

 With roots in the IT service desk, incident management has long served as the primary interface between IT Operations (ITOps) and the end user.
 As technology has advanced and become more complex, so has the way organizations see incident response.
-It has expanded far beyond helping users fix problems to becoming a process for maintaining constant app uptime and accelerating continuous improvement efforts.
+It has expanded far beyond helping users fix problems to become a process for maintaining constant app uptime and accelerating continuous improvement efforts.

 What is incident management?